briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 7. _(g)_ Whoever violates this section is guilty of a misdemeanor of the first degree.
 If the offender has previously been convicted of a violation of this section, Ohio R.C.
-3719.07 or 3719.08 or a drug abuse offense, such violation is a felony and shall be prosecuted under appropriate State law.\
+[3719.07][ORC Section 3719.07] or 3719.08 or a drug abuse offense, such violation is a felony and shall be prosecuted under appropriate State law.\
 (ORC 3719.99)

 ## 513.10   Hypodermic possession, display and dispensing